nicholasstanfield/flight-delay/README.md

 *	2025 data from the [US Bureau of Transportation Statistics]( https://transtats.bts.gov/DL_SelectFields.aspx?gnoyr_VQ=FGJ&QO_fu146_anzr=b0-gvzr)

-*	Each row was one flight containing departure, arrival, distance, data and binary indicator of delayed more than 15 minutes on arrival
+*	Each row was one flight containing departure name, arrival name, distance, date and a binary indicator showing if the flight arrived more than 15 minutes late on arrival

 *	Weather forecast data from [Open-Meteo]( https://open-meteo.com).
 Merged into flight data in two ways.